 Before we tell you about chemical pregnancy, let’s understand IVF a little better.

 IVF or In Vitro Fertilization is the process involving hormone therapy, which encourages the development of numerous eggs in a woman’s ovaries.

 These eggs are then collected and fertilized in a test tube using healthy sperm received from a man.
 These fertilized eggs make embryos that are allowed to grow for 2-5 days.
 The most vigorous of these embryos are transferred to the uterus.
 Pregnancy typically begins when these embryos nestle nicely in the uterus (implantation) (1).

 Now that you know, in brief, what IVF is, let’s move on to a chemical pregnancy.
 What exactly is a chemical pregnancy?
 How is it different from a miscarriage?

-A chemical pregnancy is a practical name given to a heart-breaking condition– a pregnancy loss.
-Here’s a brief account of what a chemical pregnancy entails:
+A chemical pregnancy is a practical name given to a pregnancy loss.
+Here’s a brief account of what a chemical pregnancy entails (2):

 - It usually occurs around the time or a little after your period is due.
-That is when you are technically five to six weeks pregnant.
+That is when you are technically four to five weeks pregnant.

 - A chemical pregnancy implies that your body did make the hCG hormone, a sure shot indicator of pregnancy.

 - Most women experience their periods within days of a positive pregnancy test when they have a chemical pregnancy.